cheesehero112/notes/Chihiro's Study Progress.md

 ### CS Prep:

+4/15/22: Got an email invitation to schedule an interview.
+Need to schedule an interview.

+4/14/22: Application submitted.
+Waiting to hear back.

 4/12/22: Application started.
 Optional code challenge solved.
 Need to finish an essay.

 ### JavaScript for Beginners (JS4B) course:

+4/16/22: 2nd Zoom class!
+9am-3pm.
+Got an assessment to finish.
+If I pass, I'm admitted to the CS prep.

+4/15/22: Finished two pair programming tasks from last week.

 4/11/22: Finished Homework Day 1

 4/9/22: First day of class!
 9am - 3pm today.

 ### CSX free course:

+4/17/22: Functions and Execution Context section started

 4/8/22: All challenges for Precourse part 2 finished.